-The memory compartment contains an expansion slot for additional memory.
-Memory installation or upgrades must be done by an authorized retailer or else warranty will be void.
+The memory compartment contains a memory slot for memory installation.
+Memory installation/upgrades must be done by an authorized retailer or service center.
+The warranty does not allow user installation or upgrades.

-▶ od Shut Down Button
+▶o Shut Down Button

 The shut down button is used for turning OFF the Notebook PC if <CTRL><ALT> or turning OFF the power does not respond.
 To use this function, momentarily depress the button within the hole with a pen or paper clip and the Notebook PC will turn OFF.
 Do not use a pencil since the tip may break off in the hole.